Investing Books - Most of this information is freely available somewhere on the web (see our sites

 tax deferred accounts, sample portfolios - that you need to develop an effective portfolio.
 If your library or

-bookstore doesn't stock these, earlier books on investing by Larry Swedroe, Rick Ferri, and John Bogle are perfectly
+bookstore doesn't stock these, any general investing titles by William Bernstein, Larry Swedroe, Rick Ferri, and John Bogle are perfectly

 acceptable substitutes.
 Note: author name links go to their forum posts.